kienerxyzzy/tint/README.md

 # tint
-a tiny programming language whose interpreter fits in less than 200 lines of Python.
+a tiny programming language whose interpreter fits in less than 200 lines of Python